 Except for Adobe Photoshop, which other software do you prefer while creating an art piece?

 Tanmay Mandal: I use procreate for sketching.

-How long does your creative process take from conceptual framework to final execution of details?
+How long does your creative process take from the conceptual framework to the final execution of details?

 Tanmay Mandal: As far as my professional work is concerned, I usually finish an illustration within 2 to 3 weeks.
 Personal work takes comparatively longer.

 What are the most compelling artworks you’ve worked on?
 What made them stand out on your list?

 Tanmay Mandal: I have got a decent amount of responses on my paintings based on Indian Gods and deities.
 I have seen people sharing my “Hanuman and Bharat” and “Durga” paintings quite a lot on social media.